How To Survive Financially As A Single Mom

 Almost two years ago, after I got out of an emotionally abusive marriage, I tried to figure out how to survive financially as a single mom.
 It was scary.
 I had a 3-month-old and the thought of working long hours and putting her in daycare made my heart ache.
 Not to mention that when I looked up the cost of daycare, I couldn’t wrap my head around how I could afford it.
 I would literally be working just to pay the daycare bill and that was not the life I wanted for her or myself.

 Something needed to change so I wasn’t stuck struggling in the U.S. as a single mom.
 After some soul searching and discovering the term “Worldschooling”, I realized it would be cheaper for me to end the lease on our condo, sell all our possessions, and slow travel full-time.

 Who would have thought that traveling would be cheaper than living in my hometown of Austin, TX?
 The fact is that it is.
 We have now been traveling full-time for over a year and a half and it was the best financial decision I have ever made.
-Now, I teach other moms in my Single Moms Do Travel Mentoring Program how to make this life if travel and freedom a reality.
+Now, I run online workshops like my 30 Days To A Happier You mindset workshop.

 Did You Say Murder?

 The number one way to survive financially as a single mom is to get the hell out of the U.S. and here is why.

 It is expensive as hell.
 Yes, there are some cheaper cities and states out there but the quality of life and safety in those cities tends to be on the lower side.
 Daycare alone would murder the typical single mom budget.
 Did you know that in 2012, the average annual income for single parents was $25, 493.
 In another country, that could go far.